 fatlib

 Fatlib is a C library manipulating DOS floppy images containing FAT filesystem.
-It compiles currently under Linux, and possibly BSD.
+It compiles under Linux and FreeBSD.

 Supported: